-Medicare Supplement Medicare Supplement Insurance Plans Insurance Plan Benefits Α В C5 D F 56 G 6 K L М N Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Part B coinsurance or copayment Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes 7 Blood (first 3 pints) Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes Part A hospice care coinsurance or copayment Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes Skilled nursing facility care coinsurance No No Yes Yes Yes Yes 50% 75% Yes Yes Part A deductible No Yes Yes Yes Yes Yes 50% 75% 50% Yes Part B deductible No No Yes No Yes No No No No No Part B excess charges No No No No Yes Yes No No No No Foreign travel emergency health care (up to plan limits) No No Yes Yes Yes Yes No No Yes Yes Out-of-pocket limit 8 N/A N/A N/A N/A N/A N/A \$6,940 \$3,470 N/A N/A
+Medicare Supplement Medicare Supplement Insurance Plans Insurance Plan Benefits Α В C D F G K L М N Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Part B coinsurance or copayment Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes Blood (first three pints) Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes Part A hospice care coinsurance or copayment Yes Yes Yes Yes Yes Yes 50% 75% Yes Yes Skilled nursing facility care coinsurance No No Yes Yes Yes Yes 50% 75% Yes Yes Part A deductible No Yes Yes Yes Yes Yes 50% 75% 50% Yes Part B deductible No No Yes No Yes No No No No No Part B excess charges No No No No Yes Yes No No No No Foreign travel emergency health care (up to plan limits) No No Yes Yes Yes Yes No No Yes Yes Out-of-pocket limit N/A N/A N/A N/A N/A N/A \$7,220 \$3,610 N/A N/A

-5 Plans C, F and High Deductible F are available only if you were eligible for Medicare before January 1, 2020.
+&lt;sup>5 Plans C, F and High Deductible F are available only if you were eligible for Medicare before January 1, 2020.

-6 Plan F and G also offer a high deductible plan.
+Plan F and G also offer a high deductible plan.
 If you choose this option, this means you must pay for Medicare-covered costs up to the deductible before your Medicare Supplement Insurance Plan pays anything.

-7 Plan N pays 100% of the Part B coinsurance, except for a copayment of up to \$20 for some office visits and up to a \$50 copayment for emergency room visits that don't result in inpatient admission.
+&lt;sup>7 Plan N pays 100% of the Part B coinsurance, except for a copayment of up to \$20 for some office visits and up to a \$50 copayment for emergency room visits that don't result in inpatient admission.

-8 After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medicare Supplement Insurance Plan pays 100% of covered services for the rest of the calendar year.
+After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medicare Supplement Insurance Plan pays 100% of covered services for the rest of the calendar year.

-What Do You Need to Know About Medicare Advantage Plans?
+What do you need to know about Medicare Advantage Plans?

-A Medicare Advantage Plan is another plan choice you may have as part of Medicare.
-These plans, sometimes called 'Part C' or 'MA Plans,' are offered by private insurance companies approved by Medicare.
+A Medicare Advantage Plan is another plan option you may have as part of Medicare.
+These plans, sometimes called "Part C" or "MA Plans," are offered by private insurance companies approved by Medicare.
 The premiums are a flat rate, regardless of age.